-JAC 18: The provider identifies and addresses factors beyond clinical care (e.g., social determinants) that affect the health of patients and integrates those factors in to accredited IPCE and/or CE.
+JAC 18: The provider identifies and addresses factors beyond clinical care (e.g., social determinants) that affect the health of patients and integrates those factors into accredited IPCE and/or CE.

-Describe how the provider teaches strategies that learners can use to achieve improvements in population health.
-Attest to meeting this criterion in at least 10% of activities (but no less than two) during the accreditation term.
-Submit evidence for the required number of activities: S: 2; M: 4; L: 6, XL: 8.
+Attest that your organization has met the Critical Elements for JAC 18 in at least 10% of the CME activities (but no less than two activities) during the accreditation term.
+Using a table formatted in keeping with the sample below, submit evidence for the required number of examples based on the size of your program (S:2, M:4, L:6, XL:8).
+Complete one row for each activity.